 - Common Cents is a unit plan containing lessons that introduce first and second graders to the basics of using coins.
 Be sure to click on the individual lesson plans to get the step-by-step procedures for each activity!

-- Coin Collector’s Workshop gives a tour of the world of coin collecting and tips for one’s own collection.
+- Give your students a tour of the world of coin collecting and tips in the Coin Collector's Workshop.
 After all, collecting is one way to manage money!

 The Educators area offers hundreds of lesson plans covering all major subject areas.
 All are written by teachers and adhere to national standards, so you’re sure to find plans you can use, from kindergarten through high school.